Preparing, translating and distributing safety information (DHPC)

 DHPCs disseminated in Denmark

-MAHs are also required to submit a proposed list of recipients adjusted to the Danish context.
-The proposed list of recipients should at least include medical specialties and any other healthcare professional groups of relevance.
+MAHs are also required to submit a proposed list of recipients adjusted to the Danish/national context.
+The proposed list of recipients should at least include medical specialties and any other healthcare professional groups considered relevant.
 Specific lists with contact information are not required.
-All documents must be submitted by the MAH in accordance with the agreed timetable.
-The documents must be sent to us by email.
+All documents must be submitted by the MAH in accordance with the agreed time frame.
+The documents must be sent to the Danish Medicines Agency by email.

 About the translation